 We currently rent out more than 480 beach huts, beach hut sites and beach chalets at five different beaches.
 There will be three main changes to this service:

 - Following consultation, we increased the rental charges for beach huts, beach hut sites and chalets for 2016/2017 and 2017/2018.

 In the consultation you told us that you were strongly against the idea of establishing the full market rent by terminating all leases and putting the beach huts, beach hut sites and chalets up for auction.

 We have listened carefully to what you have told us and your views are very helpful for us to shape the future of the service.
 However, for the reasons explained below the alternative to the proposals is that charges are simply increased instead.
 This was a very common suggestion from those of you who took the time to complete the questionnaire.

-- Hirers of all beach huts and beach huts sites will now be charged a fee in addition to their rental charge to cover their national non-domestic rates.
+- Hirers of all beach huts, beach huts sites and beach chalets are now charged a fee in addition to their rental charge to cover their national non-domestic rates.
 Previously this was included as part of the hire charge.
 This will vary from year to year but in 2014/ 2015 was between £21 and £90 for a year.
-Hirers of Exmouth chalets already pay this themselves.

-- Previously, there has been a mixture of council provided huts and sites for beach hut provision at both Budleigh Salterton and Seaton.
-In the future, the council will not be providing any huts at Budleigh Salterton and Seaton.
-Instead, it will be the responsibility of the hirer to provide and look after their own huts.
-The existing tenant of a beach hut rental which is changing to site only rental will have the opportunity to buy the hut currently provided by EDDC.
+- Previously, there was a mixture of council provided huts and sites for beach hut provision at both Budleigh Salterton and Seaton.
+We now don't provide any huts at Budleigh Salterton and Seaton.
+Instead, it's the responsibility of the hirer to provide and look after their own huts.
+The existing tenant of a beach hut rental which is changing to site only rental had the opportunity to buy the hut that had been provided by EDDC.

-Everyone who has a beach hut, beach hut site or beach chalet has received a letter confirming these changes and letting them know what the new amount they will have to pay will be.
-We have also sent out a press release to let other people know what the changes will now be.
+Everyone who had a beach hut, beach hut site or beach chalet received a letter confirming these changes and letting them know what the new amount they will have to pay will be.
+We also sent out a press release to let other people know what the changes will now be.